Jeff Stoughton: Personal life

-Stoughton is a financial systems manager for Air Canada.
+Stoughton was a financial systems manager for Air Canada, he has since retired.
 He is married to Hali Weiss, and they have a daughter, Elizabeth and two sons, Riley and Cole.
 Stoughton was known for his 360° "spin-o-rama" delivery, where he comes out of the hack, spins around and then throws the rock.
 Stoughton does this to entertain fans, but does not usually do it during games, except for meaningless shots.
 He also performed the move in a cameo appearance in the 2002 film Men With Brooms.

 Honours

 Stoughton was inducted into the Manitoba Sports Hall of Fame in June 2018.